Tunable Thresholds and Frequency Encoding in a Spiking NOD Controller: Abstract

 \section{Abstract}

 Spiking Nonlinear Opinion Dynamics (S-NOD) is an excitable decision-making model inspired by the spiking dynamics of neurons.
 S-NOD enables the design of agile decision-making that can rapidly switch between decision options in response to a changing environment.
-In S-NOD, decisions are represented by continuous time, yet discrete, opinion spikes.
-Here, we extend previous analysis of S-NOD and explore its potential as a nonlinear controller with a tunable balance between robustness and responsiveness.
+In S-NOD, decisions are represented by discrete opinion spikes that evolve in continuous time.
+Here, we extend previous analysis of S-NOD and explore its potential as a nonlinear controller with a tunable balance between robustness and responsiveness to input.
 We identify and provide necessary conditions for the bifurcation that determines the onset of periodic opinion spiking.
-We leverage this analysis to characterize the tunability of the input-output threshold for opinion spiking as a function of the model basal sensitivity and the modulation of opinion spiking frequency as a function of input magnitude past threshold.
-We conclude with a discussion on S-NOD as a new neuromorphic control block and its extension to distributed spiking controllers.
+We leverage this analysis to characterize the tunability of the input-output threshold for opinion spiking as a function of the model basal sensitivity and the tunable dependence of opinion spiking frequency on input magnitude above the threshold.
+We conclude with a discussion of S-NOD as a new neuromorphic control block and its extension to distributed spiking controllers.